Of the various qualities attributed to Empedocles, humility was not one of them. He is quoted as saying:

 The problem of motion is important because in addition to a universal originator of the universe such as fire, water, air, or earth – or in the case of Empedocles, all four elements – motion was necessary in order to cause the generation of all other things from those basic substances.
 Without motion, creation was impossible.

 That is why the concept of motion was central to ancient Greek philosophy; indeed it was essential for life itself.21This is especially evident in the writings of Aristotle.
-The Greek word for motion is kinesis from which we get words like kinetic.
+Moreover, the Greek word for motion is kinesis from which we get words like kinetic.
 Aristotle said that nature (physei) is dependent upon motion (kinesis).
 Nature could be living or non-living entities as long as they were “natural” such as earth and water, and not man-made such as clothing.

 “The obvious difference between [natural] things and the things which are not natural is that each of the natural ones contain within itself a source of change (kinesis) and stability (stasis), in respect of either movement or increase and decrease or alteration.”22– Physics 192 b 8-15